APEX VAULT.

 Those trackers aren't a configuration issue.
 They're a class-action surface.

-Every tracker the scanner flagged is named in active class actions under state wiretap statutes and state consumer-health-privacy laws. $100M+ in settlements since 2022, and the docket is accelerating.
+Every tracker the scanner flagged appears in active class actions under state wiretap statutes and state consumer-health-privacy laws. $100M+ has settled to date, and the docket is accelerating into independent practices.
 The fix isn't deleting the tags — it's sanitizing what crosses the wire to Meta and Google.
 Your campaigns keep running.
 The patient data stops at your boundary.

 What your scanner result means

-The trackers on your site are exactly what plaintiff firms have been settling against since 2022.
+The trackers on your site are exactly what plaintiff firms are settling against in the current docket.

 State wiretap statutes (CIPA in California, the Illinois Eavesdropping Act, New York Penal Law §250, Massachusetts Wiretap Act, Florida Security of Communications Act) treat the forwarding of visitor browsing data to Meta and Google as an interception of consumer health communications.
 State consumer-health-privacy laws (Washington MHMDA, Nevada SB 370, Connecticut health-data provisions) treat it as an unauthorized sale of consumer health data.